saurabhkaushik/botreload-agent-assist/README.md

 * Automatically curates and learns Intents of queries for each business unit seprately
 * Automatically curates and generates Smart Replies for each business unit separately

+More internal details are at medium article.
+[Developing Answer Bot for Customer Service](https://medium.com/@saurabhkaushik/developing-answer-bot-for-customer-service-41e8fda71a14)

 ### Built With
 * [Python 3.7](https://www.python.org/)
 * [Scikit-learn](https://scikit-learn.org/stable/)